Energy-efficient driving: Pulse and glide

 Some hybrid vehicles are well-suited to performing pulse and glide.
 In a series-parallel hybrid (see hybrid vehicle drivetrain), the internal combustion engine and charging system can be shut off for the glide by simply manipulating the accelerator.
 However, based on simulation, more gains in economy are obtained in non-hybrid vehicles.

 This control strategy can also be used in vehicle platoon (The platooning of automated vehicles has the potential of significantly enhancing the fuel efficiency of road transportation), and this control method performs much better than conventional linear quadratic controllers.

-Pulse and glide ratio of combustion engine in hybrid vehicles points on it by gear ratio in its consumption map, battery capacity, battery level, load, depending on acceleration, wind drag and its factor of speed.
+The efficiency of a combustion engine in a hybrid vehicle can be determined using its consumption map, battery capacity, battery level, load, and gear ratio, and it also depends on acceleration, wind drag, and speed.

 Causes of pulse-and-glide energy saving

-Much of the time, automobile engines operate at only a fraction of their maximal efficiency, resulting in lower fuel efficiency (or what is the same thing, higher specific fuel consumption (SFC)).
+Much of the time, automobile engines operate at only a fraction of their maximal efficiency, resulting in lower fuel efficiency (or higher specific fuel consumption (SFC), which is the same thing).
 Charts that show the SFC for every feasible combination of torque (or Brake Mean Effective Pressure) and RPM are called Brake specific fuel consumption maps.
 Using such a map, one can find the efficiency of the engine at various combinations of rpm, torque, etc.

 During the pulse (acceleration) phase of pulse and glide, the efficiency is near maximal due to the high torque and much of this energy is stored as kinetic energy of the moving vehicle.
 This efficiently obtained kinetic energy is then used in the glide phase to overcome rolling resistance and aerodynamic drag.
-In other words, going between periods of very efficient acceleration and gliding gives an overall efficiency that is usually significantly higher than just cruising at a constant speed.
-Computer calculations have predicted that in rare cases (at low speeds where the torque required for cruising at steady speed is low) it's possible to double (or even triple) fuel economy.
+In other words, going between periods of efficient acceleration and gliding gives an overall efficiency that is usually higher than when cruising at a constant speed.
+Computer calculations have predicted that in rare cases, such as at low speeds where the torque required for cruising at steady speed is low, it's possible to double, or even triple, fuel economy.
 More realistic simulations that account for other traffic suggest improvements of 20 percent are more likely.
-In other words, in the real world one is unlikely to see fuel efficiency double or triple.
-Such a failure is due to signals, stop signs, and considerations for other traffic; all of these factors interfering with the pulse and glide technique.
-But improvements in fuel economy of 20 percent or so are still feasible.
+This means that in the real world one is unlikely to see fuel efficiency double or triple.
+This is likely due to traffic signals, stop signs, and considerations for other traffic; all of these factors interfere with the pulse and glide technique.
+However, improvements in fuel economy of approximately 20 percent are still feasible.

-Drafting or Slipstreaming
+Drafting or slipstreaming

-Drafting or Slipstreaming occurs where a smaller vehicle drives (or coasts) close behind a vehicle ahead of it so that it is shielded from wind.
-Aside from being illegal in many jurisdictions it is often dangerous.
-Scale-model wind tunnel and real-world tests of a car ten feet behind a semi-truck showed a reduction of over 90 percent for the wind force (aerodynamic drag).
-The gain in efficiency is reported to be 20–40 percent.
+Drafting or slipstreaming is a technique whereby a smaller vehicle drives or coasts close behind a vehicle ahead of it so that it is shielded from wind.
+Aside from being illegal in many jurisdictions, it is often dangerous.
+Real-world tests of a car driving ten feet behind a semi-truck showed a 90 percent reduction of aerodynamic drag (wind force) and as a result, a 39 percent increase in efficiency.